vinaydhegde/testdriven-site/_posts/2017-06-29-01-part4-staging-environment.markdown

         condition: service_started
 ```

 Not too many changes, right?
-We added volumes and are now referencing a new, development-only Dockerfile for the web service - *Dockerfile-local*.
+We added volumes and are now referencing new, development-only *Dockerfiles* for the web and users service.

-Be sure to add the new file:
+*flask-microservices-client/Dockerfile-local*:

 ```
 FROM node:latest